Bernie Madoff’s sister, husband found dead in suspected murder-suicide, report says

 Bernie Madoff’s sister and husband found dead in suspected murder-suicide, report says

-The deaths of Sondra and Marvin Weiner are being investigated as a possible murder-suicide, report says
+The deaths of Sondra and Marvin Wiener are being investigated as a possible murder-suicide, Florida cops say

-The sister and brother-in-law of infamous Ponzi scheme mastermind Bernie Madoff have been found dead in a suspected murder-suicide, according to a report.
+The sister and brother-in-law of infamous Ponzi scheme mastermind Bernie Madoff have been found dead in a suspected murder-suicide, according to reports.

-Sondra and Marvin Weiner, of Valencia Lakes, were found dead on Thursday at their home west of Boynton Beach, BocaNewsNow.com reported.
-They were both in their 80s.
+Sondra Wiener, 87, was found shot dead on Thursday at her home on Barca Boulevard in Valencia Lakes, west of Boynton Beach, the Palm Beach County Sheriff’s Office said in a release.
+The body of a 90-year-old male was also found dead of a gunshot wound, it continued - though his family has invoked a Florida law protecting crime victims to withhold his name.

+The couple died in what “appears to be a murder/suicide,” the sheriff’s office said, continuing: “The Medical Examiner’s Office personnel arrived on scene and took possession of both the male and Sondra.
+The cause of death will be determined by the ME.”

-The Palm Beach County Sheriff’s Office told the website that a murder-suicide investigation is underway, but would not confirm the names of the deceased.
-An internal email sent to homeowners in the neighbourhood and obtained by BocaNewsNew, however, noted the “tragic situation on Barca Boulevard regarding the passing of Sondra and Marvin Weiner.
-Our thoughts and condolences go out to their family.
+An internal email sent to homeowners in the neighbourhood and obtained by BocaNewsNow lamented the “tragic situation on Barca Boulevard regarding the passing of Sondra and Marvin Weiner. (sic) Our thoughts and condolences go out to their family.
 There is currently an investigation pending.”

 Bernie Madoff ran the largest Ponzi scheme in history.
 He pleaded guilty to 11 federal felonies in 2009 and died last year in prison at the age of 82.

 Before they moved to Valencia Lakes, the Wieners lived in BallenIsles, a private country club community where Serena and Venus Williams also previously owned a home.
-The Wieners had to sell their Palm Beach Gardens home, however - worth about $850,000 - after they allegedly lost millions in Madoff’s scam.
+The Wieners had to sell their Palm Beach Gardens mansion, however - worth about $850,000 - after they allegedly lost millions in Madoff’s scam.

 “My family’s a victim,” their son, David, told the New York Post in 2009.
 “More so than anybody else.
 It’s very painful.”